ixpantia/dispenser/README.md

 **Note:** This command relies on the `dispenser.pid` file, so you should run it from the same directory where Dispenser is running (typically `/opt/dispenser` for the default installation).

+For complete CLI documentation including all available flags, see the [CLI Reference](CLI.md).

 **Reload Configuration:**

 To reload the `dispenser.toml` configuration without restarting the process: